architech-boards/Rialto/source/tip.rst

 .. important::

  Serial channel 1 (E_AHI_UART_1) is default communication channel to SerizII board.
-When you switch JenNode Serial Monitor out to this channel, all SerizII communication functions will be disabled.
+When you switch Rialto Serial Monitor out to this channel, all SerizII communication functions will be disabled.
 The result of this change is the loss of functionality with SerizII

 .. _sleep: